 It is estimated that over 35% of Fiji’s population is below the national poverty line.
 With the income of households drastically declining, thousands of families do not have the proper resources to thrive.

 Fiji children are also heavily impacted, further contributing to the increased rate of hunger in Fiji.
 It has been recently estimated that over 40% of Fiji’s children are malnourished.
 A majority of children in Fiji suffer from “protein-energy malnutrition”, meaning that they do not consume enough vital and nutritious foods for their bodies.
 (Ref: The Borgen Project)

-Muslim Food Bank & Community Services recognizes the challenges that people face in supporting themselves and helps them overcome these challenges by focusing on six core areas: Food Insecurity, Water Scarcity, Education, Skills Development, Employment, Physical and Mental Health Support.
+Muslim Food Bank & Community Services recognizes the challenges that people face in supporting themselves and helps them overcome these challenges by focusing on seven core areas: Food Insecurity, Water Scarcity, Education, Skills Development, Employment, Physical and Mental Health Support.
 Our vision is to live in a world where humanity is driven by compassion and love, when people help each other to become self-reliant so that they can in turn help others in their challenges.

 100% of the Zakat funds collected will go towards the operations.

 This is an urgent plea to contribute towards effectively supporting the people globally and provide relief where it is needed the most.